Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

-# FEW 2.2 - Advanced CSS - Footers
+# FEW 2.2 - Advanced CSS - Grid

-Standard elements are great.
-You should include easy ways for people to implement standard elements when using your framework.
+CSS Grid is great you need to know this.

 ## Why you should know this?